-Grapevine, Texas has been home for over twenty years, Sonya Terpening
+Grapevine, Texas has been her home for over thirty years, Sonya Terpening

 graduated high school and lived many years in Oklahoma.
 She feels that